WebAssembly/design/JS.md

 ## Traps

-Whenever WebAssembly semantics specify a [trap](Semantics.md#traps), a `WebAssembly.RuntimeError` object is thrown.
-WebAssembly code (currently) has no way to catch this exception and thus the exception will necessarily propagate to the enclosing non-WebAssembly caller (either the browser or JavaScript) where it is handled like a normal JavaScript exception.
+Whenever WebAssembly semantics specify a deterministic [trap](Semantics.md#traps), a `WebAssembly.RuntimeError` object is thrown.
+Whenever the call stack usage of WebAssembly exceeds the available call stack space, the same exception is thrown as when the call stack usage of JavaScript exceeds the available call stack space.
+WebAssembly code (currently) has no way to catch these exceptions and thus the exceptions will necessarily propagate to the enclosing non-WebAssembly caller (either the browser or JavaScript) where they are handled like a normal JavaScript exceptions.

 If WebAssembly calls JavaScript via import and the JavaScript throws an exception, the exception is propagated through the WebAssembly activation to the